jiapantw/docker-shadowsocks-go/README.md

 # docker-shadowsocks-go

-Docker image for shadowsocks based on alpine linux image, just over 6MB in size.
+Docker image for shadowsocks based on busybox image, just over 6MB in size.

 ## Usage